Birr Demesne is an excellent place for walking. At least five miles of tracks and walks can be followed with those who have time to explore.

 The Blue Trail

 Our blue trail, The River Walk, will take you round the lake and through the Arboretum in about an hour.
 This is the place to see our varied wildlife.
 You may see kingfishers, and even an otter if you are quiet and at the right time of day.
 Further down the River Walk two rivers meet: the fast flowing Camcor, which enters the Demesne below the castle walls, meets the slower flowing Little Brosna.
-You will return through the Formal Gardens.
+As your walk draws to a close you will return through the Formal Gardens.

 The Red Trail